-In 2022 NSCCM offers five courses in English
+In 2023 NSCCM offers 3 courses in English

 NSCCM is a Nordic school where we offer programs and courses about Contract & Commercial Management in Danish and English.
-In 2022 we offer the five following courses in English.
+In 2023 we offer the 3 following courses in English.

 1. Contract and Commercial Management Practitioner – English edition